 The auditors also receive a further third-party report – a full tally count and physical examination of all the gold and silver bars held for BullionVault Clients – from expert assayers (Alex Stewart International).
 Bringing together all these independent documents (the client records, the bar lists and bank statements, plus the vault inspection report) the auditors then publish their scrutiny of the Daily Audit on their own website, a site which BullionVault couldn't hope to control.

-UK users of BullionVault can make their first investment of up to £5,000 with a debit card.
 You can read customer comments and reviews on Trustpilot here.

 Gold investment FAQs

 Gold investing can make a good idea for spreading risk across a balanced portfolio.
 That's because the value of gold bullion has tended to increase when other investment assets fall over long periods of time.

 Historical trends show that investing in gold has made a good if imperfect hedge against poor performance from currencies, shares, bonds and real estate.
 The idea is to reduce overall losses by using gold to diversify the portfolio's investments.